ubarsc/rios/doc/source/concurrency.rst

 batch jobs), and all of this can be simultaneous with writing of output files.
-The default behaviour has no concurrency, but options available through the controls object can turn on some or all of these features, without requiring changes to the computation in the user function.
+The default behaviour has no concurrency, but options available through the controls object can turn on some or all of these features, without requiring changes to the code in the user function.

-The controls object now has a :func:`rios.applier.ApplierControls.setConcurrencyStyle` method, which takes a :class:`rios.structures.ConcurrencyStyle` object.
+The controls object now has a ``setConcurrencyStyle()`` method, which takes a :class:`rios.structures.ConcurrencyStyle` object.
 The constructor for this class has a number of options (see the class docstring for full details).